-22 just at freestanding IPFs.
-This is the cumulative change in

-22 IPFs and hospital-based units, which, as I said, have higher

-We looked at the characteristics of freestanding 6 IPFs with the highest and lowest margins.
-These are IPFs in 7 the top and bottom 25th percentiles.
-As you can see in the 8 9 second row, lower per day costs were the primary driver of differences between freestanding IPFs with the lowest and 10 highest margins.
-Low margin freestanding IPFs had an 11 average standardized cost per day of \$735, almost twice that 12 of high margin IPFs.
-13

-Moving to the third row, you can see that despite their much higher costs low margin IPFs average per diem payment of \$708 was just 6 percent higher than that of high margin freestanding IPFs.

-18 That average payment includes outlier payments, 19 but I have broken out the outlier portion on the next line.
-20 You can see that payments for high cost outlier patients are 21 much higher in low margin IPFs, but it's not clear if this 22 differential is due to differences in efficiency or in the
+- 1 reported costs.
+So the new base payment under the PPS would - 2 thus be higher, generally speaking, than the cost-based - 3 payments freestanding IPFs were receiving before, and total - 4 payments would increase as the transition to the full PPS - 5 progressed. - 6 We looked at the characteristics of freestanding - 7 IPFs with the highest and lowest margins.
+These are IPFs in - 8 the top and bottom 25th percentiles.
+As you can see in the - 9 second row, lower per day costs were the primary driver of - 10 differences between freestanding IPFs with the lowest and - 11 highest margins.
+Low margin freestanding IPFs had an - 12 average standardized cost per day of \$735, almost twice that - 13 of high margin IPFs. - Moving to the third row, you can see that despite - 15 their much higher costs low margin IPFs average per diem - 16 payment of \$708 was just 6 percent higher than that of high - 17 margin freestanding IPFs. - 18 That average payment includes outlier payments, - 19 but I have broken out the outlier portion on the next line. - 20 You can see that payments for high cost outlier patients are - 21 much higher in low margin IPFs, but it's not clear if this - 22 differential is due to differences in efficiency or in the